draconicmods/DragonBot/README.md

 ?credits - Sends the user a message with the credits.<br>

 ## Planned Features
-The following changes and commands are planned
+The following changes and commands are planned:
+- Adding more projects as they are started

 ### Requirements
 Requires Settings.json to work <br>